DeepLocalization: Landmark-based Self-Localization with Deep Neural Networks: Experiments

 Next, we evaluate the filter-based inference using the EKF.
-Here we have relied on a single GPS measurement to initialize the algorithm.
-Our prediction offset has updated the vehicle pose from time-step $t-1$ to $t$.
-After evaluating the three baselines, we have concluded that the baseline with $\sigma_{x} = 1\,\si{\meter}$, $\sigma_{y} = 1\,\si{\meter}$,~$ \sigma_{\varphi} = 4\,^{\circ}$ performs at best when combined with the EKF with accuracies (RMSE) of $0.566\,\si{\meter}$ and $0.339\,\si{\meter}$ for the $x$ and $y$ position, respectively.
-Thus, we only report these result in Tab.~\ref{tab:real_world_results}.
+Here, we have relied on a single GPS measurement for initialization.
+Afterwards, the algorithm uses only the network output to obtain the current position, i.e. our prediction offset updates the pose from time step $t-1$ to $t$.
+Thus, after initialization, we are independent of any GPS measurements.
+After evaluating the three models, we have concluded that the network with noise parameters $\sigma_{x} = 1\,\si{\meter}$, \mbox{$\sigma_{y} = 1\,\si{\meter}$,~$ \sigma_{\varphi} = 4\,^{\circ}$} performs at best when combined with the EKF with a RMSE of $0.566\,\si{\meter}$ and $0.339\,\si{\meter}$ for \mbox{the $x$ and $y$ position}, respectively.
+Thus, we only report this result in Tab.~\ref{tab:real_world_results} for the EKF evaluation.
+The EKF is updated every $20~\si{\milli\second}$ and the measurement noise matrix was obtained empirically.

+In addition, we compare DeepLocalization with three approaches.
+We evaluate the iterative closest point algorithm (ICP)~\cite{besl1992method}, an extended Kalman Filter with only noisy GPS measurements as input and a random finite set Monte Carlo localization method (RFS-MCL)~\cite{stubler2017consistency}.

+The ICP algorithm iteratively tries to minimize the difference between two point clouds, where one point cloud is fixed and the other one is transformed to match the reference point cloud.
+As initial guess, we transform the landmarks into the vehicle coordinate system using $H^{-1}$ with a noisy GPS measurement.
+Finally, the map landmarks are aligned to the measurements.
+Since the ICP algorithm is computationally expensive, the inference time is $7.601~\si{\milli\second}$ with accuracies (RMSE) of $1.1~\si{\meter}-1.4~\si{\meter}$ for the $x$ and $y$ coordinates and $5^{\circ}$ for the orientation.